Chris Andrews (politician): Twitter account controversy and departure from Fianna Fáil

 In the aftermath of the 2011 general election, in which he and many other Fianna Fáil members lost their seats as TDs, Fianna Fáil were struggling in the polls.
 In August 2012, Andrews left the Fianna Fáil party.
 He said that he was disillusioned with the lack of direction the party was taking after it was revealed he had been using a Twitter account to anonymously attack party leader Micheál Martin and other senior members, including a constituency rival, Councillor Jim O'Callaghan.
-Andrews stated that his decision to quit the party was not related to the Twitter account even though his resignation followed two days after he had been confronted about his online trolling activity and cyberbullying of party colleagues.
+Andrews stated that his decision to quit the party was not related to the Twitter account even though his resignation followed two days after Andrews had been confronted about his online activity and cyberbullying of party colleagues.

 As a member of Sinn Féin

 In September 2013, he joined Sinn Féin and successfully contested the 2014 local elections for the Pembroke South Dock local electoral area of Dublin City Council for the party.

 In February 2015, he was selected to contest the new constituency of Dublin Bay South at the 2016 general election; however, he failed to be elected.

 He was the Sinn Féin candidate for the Dublin Bay South constituency at the 2020 general election and was elected.
 Daniel Ceitinn was co-opted to Andrews' seat on Dublin City Council following his election to the Dáil.

+Following the 7 October 2023 Hamas-led attacks in Israel, EU President Ursula von der Leyen stated "I unequivocally condemn the attack carried out by Hamas terrorists against Israel.
+It is terrorism in its most despicable form.
+Israel has the right to defend itself against such heinous attacks".
+In response, Andrews tweeted: "It seems that according to the EU and Ireland, only Palestine has no right to defend itself against murder, torture and apartheid".
+Andrews' comments were covered in The Irish Times and an opinion piece by Harry McGee offered the view that Andrews was less critical of Hamas than of the Israeli Defence Forces.
+Following this article, Andrew began legal proceedings against The Irish Times, citing deformation.
+Andrews' case was criticised by pro-journalist organisations such as the press ombudsman Susan McKay, the National Union of Journalists and Reporters without Borders.

+Andrews lost his seat at the 2024 general election.
+Andrews was elected as a senator at the 2025 Seanad election on the Labour Panel.
+He participated in the Global Sumud Flotilla and was kidnapped by the Israeli Navy on 1 October 2025.